AndreasOpedal/cilsg/submission/README.md

 Algorithms can be executed in the following modes:

 + *cv*: performs cross-validation on the selected algorithm instance and computes the validation RMSE on a 0.25 split
-+ *target_cv*: similar to *cv*, but the RMSE is computed for each rating (i.e. the RMSE for validation ratings equal to 1, 2, 3, 4, 5).
-This version can be used to check whether the algorithm is properly balanced
 + *kfold*: performs k-fold cross-validation on the selected algorithm instance.
 The user can decide on the number of folds (10 by default)
 + *grid*: performs grid search on the selected algorithm class using the parameter grid in the `src/source.py` file
 + *random_search*: performs random search on the selected algorithm class using the parameter distribution grid in the `src/source.py` file